Indula-Perera/Blog-Web-App-With-Malicious-URL-Detection/README.md

 Certainly!
-Here's a revised README for your Blog Web App with Malicious URL Detection project:
+Here's a revised README for your Blog Web App project:

 ---

-# Blog Web App with Malicious URL Detection
+# Blog Web App

 Welcome to the Blog Web App with Malicious URL Detection project.
 This web application is built using Next.js and Prisma, and it includes a feature for detecting potentially malicious URLs.